 - You may add steam to your oven, but the short, hot cooking time makes it less necessary.
 To steam, heat oven to 450 degrees F. and place an old baking pan on the bottom rack.
 Place rolls in the oven on the next shelf up, pour 1 cup of water into the old baking pan and close the door quickly.
 Spray sides of the oven with water 2 or 3 times in the first 5 minutes using a regular spray bottle.
 Turn oven down to 400 degrees F. and bake for 15 to 20 more minutes.

-- You see these breads also round, with scoring and even with extra, coarse salt sprinkled on top.
-I remember them to be oblong, 12-ounce loaves where I bought them in Germany.
+- You also see these loaves round-shaped with scoring and even with extra-coarse salt sprinkled on top.

 - For low salt, you may cut the salt in half, but some salt is necessary to the bread structure.
 Less salt will affect the taste, somewhat.